animagram-jp/css/README.md

 ### Contrast requirements

-Requirements come from layer adjacency (text↔highlight↔fill, fill↔border, border↔backdrop) in the style table above.
-Selection text is fully enclosed by the highlight box and never touches the fill layer, so it pairs only with the highlight (4.5:1, 1.4.3); the highlight box edge is what sits on the fill (3:1, 1.4.11).
+Requirements come from layer adjacency (text↔highlight↔fill, fill↔border↔backdrop) in the style table above.

 Layers alternate polarity outward from the backdrop — `-paper` → `-ink` → `-paper` → … — so each
 layer contrasts with the one enclosing it.
 All 27 rows of the style table satisfy this.